flyfly121/python-png/README.md

 update: 2018.06.04, parse by python3.

-Cookie.png was downloaded from Internet, I do not remember where it is, Sorry!
-If someone knows, Please do tell me!
+Cookie.png was downloaded from Internet, I do not remember where it comes from, If someone knows, Please do tell me!

 Chunk:
 - Length